• The Future of Social Work

 Biography

 Wen-Jui Han is a Professor at NYU Silver.
 She has extensive knowledge and skills from multidisciplinary training in sociology, developmental psychology, economics, and public policy.
 The ultimate goal of Dr. Han’s research is to advance our understanding of factors that will improve the well-being of children and their families.
 To this end, Dr. Han has investigated relationships between parental behaviors and child health and development as well as the effects of policies on parental behaviors and child outcomes.
-Specifically, Dr. Han has studied the determinants of parental employment, parental leave, and child care, and the impact that these factors have on children’s development.
-In addition, she has examined the roles of family, school, and neighborhood influences in shaping the academic and socioemotional outcomes of children of immigrants.
+Specifically, Dr. Han has studied the determinants of parental employment, parental leave, and child care, and the impact that these factors have on child and adolescent development.

 Dr. Han believes strongly in the importance of integrating both practical experience and sound research methods to inform policy formulation and implementation.
 In recent years, Dr. Han has collaborated with scholars from Australia, China, Finland, Germany, Ireland, Japan, Portugal, and Taiwan, which has opened up new avenues for investigating and understanding social phenomena through global and cross-national studies.